 After a tour and exploration of the Hungarian Parliament, head down to the river Danube banks.
-Not only the city of Budapest, but three other capital cities – Vienna, Bratislava and Belgrade share the same historic river.
-It is the second largest rive in the European continent and flows through 10 countries!
+Not only the city of Budapest, but three other capital cities – Vienna, Bratislava, and Belgrade share the same historic river.
+It is the second-largest river in the European continent and flows through 10 countries!

-As you walk down the rive banks, you will come across a memorial known as the Danube Shoe memorial or the Shoes on the Danube promenade.
-The history of this memorial site can be traced back to 1944-45, when the Arrow Cross military shot Budapest Jews.
+As you walk down the river banks, you will come across a memorial known as the Danube Shoe memorial or the Shoes on the Danube promenade.
+The history of this memorial site can be traced back to 1944-45 when the Arrow Cross military shot Budapest Jews.